This email describes a neat site I've found and I wanted to share with you. Please let me know what you think by replying to this message.

 I think Stack Exchange represents a modest but nice step forward in our quest to ask and answer questions about, well, anything online!
 Please let me know what you think, I'm curious to hear your reaction to this site.

-Published on Monday, February 25, 2013 (4 years, one month, and 48 minutes ago).
+Published on Monday, February 25, 2013 (4 years, 2 months, and one day ago).
 Posted in: Educational Tech Support